rtenacity/dark-matter-genetic/slides/slides.md

 # Consequences

-- Based on the equation, the dark photon can interact with the same particles as a photon (suppressed by a factor $\epsilon$), also called the dark photon portal
+- Based on the equation, the dark photon can interact with the same particles as a photon (suppressed by a factor $\epsilon$)

+- This interaction is called the dark photon portal

-- This coupling opens up new interaction channels, such as the potential production of dark photons in processes involving electromagnetic interactions.
-For instance, in meson decays, a neutral pion $\pi^0$ can decay into a photon and a dark photon:
+- This portal opens up new interaction/production channels.
+- For instance, in meson decays, a neutral pion $\pi^0$ can decay into a photon and a dark photon:

 <Item title = "Production of Dark Photon">

 $$\pi^0 \rightarrow \gamma + \gamma'$$
 </Item>

-- The rate of such a process is proportional to $\epsilon^2$.
-The massless dark photon would contribute to missing energy signatures in experiments.
+- The rate of such a process is proportional to $\epsilon^2$ $(\approx 10^{-6})$.

+- The dark photon would contribute to missing energy signatures in experiments.
-- The upper limit of $\epsilon^2$ was calculated to be around $10^{-6}$.

 ---